ConcernedCitizen2025/Project2025-Assistant/_organizations/competitive-enterprise-institute.md

 - **Litigation and Advocacy:** CEI uses legal strategies to challenge regulatory policies, especially in the environmental sector, aligning with its free-market ideology.

 ## Leadership and Influence
-- **Kent Lassman:** President and CEO since 2016, Lassman has been instrumental in CEI’s focus on deregulation and economic freedom.
+- **[Kent Lassman](/authors/kent-lassman.html):** President and CEO since 2016, Lassman has been instrumental in CEI’s focus on deregulation and economic freedom.
 He has contributed to Project 2025, underscoring CEI's influence within conservative policymaking circles.
-- **Fred L. Smith Jr.:** Founder and President Emeritus, Smith has played a key role in shaping CEI’s libertarian approach, particularly in energy and environmental policy.
+- **[Fred L. Smith Jr.](https://en.wikipedia.org/wiki/Fred_L._Smith_(political_writer)):** Founder and President Emeritus, Smith has played a key role in shaping CEI’s libertarian approach, particularly in energy and environmental policy.
-- **Iain Murray:** Senior Fellow, Murray focuses on challenging mainstream environmental policies, advocating instead for market-based solutions.
+- **[Iain Murray](/contributors/iain-murray.html):** Senior Fellow, Murray focuses on challenging mainstream environmental policies, advocating instead for market-based solutions.

 ## Connections to Trump
 CEI played a significant role in the Trump administration by supporting deregulation efforts and promoting policies that align with its free-market ideology.
 CEI’s participation in Project 2025, an initiative aimed at preparing for a potential second Trump term, further emphasizes its ongoing influence in shaping conservative policy agendas.